MathieuRaynaud/Smart-Forest-hardware/README.md

 # Smart-Forest-hardware

 All the Arduino program for the weather stations.
 All the pin connection is explained in the comments of the Arduino program.
-You have also all the test programs for the different sensors.
+You have also all the test programs for the different sensors and also all the previous version of the weather station program.

 ## The weather stations use the following sensors:
 - **Temperature and Humidity sensor** which uses I2C communication.